Auguste Alfred Rubé: Biography

 He also created the set representing the Roman Forum in Louis Bouilhet's Faustine at the Théâtre de la Porte-Saint-Martin, the set of the Montmartre Cemetery in Edmond de Goncourt's Germinie Lacerteux at the Théâtre de l'Odéon, the setting of the mysterious park in Joséphin Péladan's Sphynx, at the Théâtre-Français, a night effect of the banks of the Seine near the Institut de France in Jean de Thommeray by Émile Augier and Jules Sandeau, in the same theatre.

 In 1858, he had painted a superb ceiling for the Théâtre-Français, depicting Apollo riding on Pegasus among the characters who inspired the masterpieces of the tragic and comic French actors, which, consumed by gas, was repainted in 1879 by Alexis-Joseph Mazerolle.
 The last composition he worked on was the curtain of the new Opéra-Comique.
-The one of the Opera was also his.
+The one at the Opera was also his.

 By the time he died, at the age of eighty, Rubé had become the dean of painters and decorators.
 He had been made a chevalier of the Legion of Honour, on 14 August 1869.
 To those who regretted that his painting skills were limited to decoration, he replied with a good smile: "What do you want, I have theatre in my blood"!

-Rubé died on April 13, 1899 in the 10th arrondissement of Paris.
+Rubé died on 13 April 1899, in the 10th arrondissement of Paris.